 - If your child is entering middle or high school, ask about required courses and any options that may exist.
 Some courses are offered at multiple difficulty levels, and there may be other ways to help make sure that your child gets a course schedule that will work for him/her

 - Request a transition IEP meeting to discuss and make decisions about any changes that may be needed in the accommodations, modifications, supports, services and/or goals

 - For many children, it is helpful for them to have an opportunity to walk through the new school and possibly see their classroom(s) and meet their teacher(s) sometime before school starts.
-There may be other steps that can be taken to help make this transition a smooth one.
+There may also be other steps that you can to help make this transition a smooth one.

 Most importantly, stay positive and help your child feel good about the upcoming school year!

 Our federal special education law places a lot of importance on the role of the parent in decision making.
 It is understood that parents’ number one priority is looking out for the best interest of their child.
 But what happens to those children who don’t have a parent who can speak on their behalf?

 First, let’s look at how the Individuals with Disabilities Education Improvement Act of 2004 defines “parent.”